Christ College, Brecon

 Christ College, Brecon, is a co-educational, boarding and day independent school, located in the cathedral and market town of Brecon in mid-Wales.
-It currently caters for pupils aged 7–18 years.
+It currently caters for pupils aged 4–18 years.

 History

-Christ College was founded by Royal Charter in 1541 by King Henry VIII.
-The school still uses the medieval chapel and halls of the Dominican Priory dissolved by Henry.
+Christ College was founded by Royal Charter in 1541 by King Henry VIII as 'the College of Christ of Brecknock'.
+Its aim was to provide education to the local area.